jonwright77/DaysToGo/01_CURRENT_STATE.md

 ## UX/UI Snapshot

 - **SwiftUI Patterns**: The app uses standard SwiftUI components like `NavigationView`, `NavigationStack`, `LazyVStack`, `Form`, and presents modal sheets for adding/editing reminders.
 Sheet-presented views (AddReminderView, EditReminderView, SettingsView) properly use NavigationStack to provide navigation context for toolbar buttons.
 - **Layout & Components**: `ReminderTile` is a well-defined, reusable component for the main list, now displayed full-width with larger fonts for the title and date.
+All text is rendered in black for consistent readability across pastel backgrounds.
+Colored borders (6pt thick) indicate urgency: red for overdue, yellow for today, green for within 7 days.
 The detail view is a simple vertical stack.
 The main list view has a single, clean title. `ReminderFormView` provides a shared, reusable form component used by both Add and Edit views.
 - **UI Polish**: Loading indicators (`ProgressView`) are now displayed during asynchronous data fetching in `ReminderDetailView`.
 Empty states for photos and calendar events have been improved with more engaging visuals and descriptive text.
-The widget now uses the `containerBackground` API for proper display.
+The widget uses the `containerBackground` API for proper display with black text on pastel backgrounds.
 The color picker for reminders is now a visual, tappable row of colored circles.
 Error alerts display context-appropriate messages with proper recovery suggestions.
 - **Accessibility**: Explicit accessibility labels and hints have been added to key interactive elements across `ReminderListView`, `ReminderDetailView`, `ReminderTile`, `AddReminderView`, and `EditReminderView`, improving the experience for VoiceOver users.
 - **Localization**: All user-facing strings are hardcoded in English.
 The project is not set up for localization.
 - **Assets**: The project includes an `AppIcon` and an `AccentColor` in `Assets.xcassets`.